betaflight/betaflight.com/docs/development/development/Betaflight-Contribution.md

     git commit -m "message"
     git push origin branch

-Note: you either need to do `commit -am` or specify the files.
+Note: `git commit -am` or specify the files.

 ## Make more changes and commit on top of last commit